 The municipality has developed an annual public participation programme.
 The programme targets all wards and specific villages.
 These meetings afford politicians opportunity to report back on progress made and direct contact with ordinary community members.
-The municipality will conduct IDP/Budget public participation during the month of April 2025.
-These meetings were well attended and are spread across the 4 municipal clusters from 22 April to 30 April 2025.
+The municipality also conduct IDP/Budget public participation during the month of April/May.
+These meetings are well attended and are spread across the 8 municipal clusters.